-The internet is barely 30 years old but has already become an enormous information stew, constantly seasoned by too many chefs with too many ingredients.
-The distinction between fact, information, knowledge and gossip has become utterly blurred.
-Much of the content is badly researched, poorly produced or presented, and processed too quickly and carelessly on social media and internet news channels.
-Facebook has become the place many people get their daily news.
+The distinction between fact, information, common knowledge and rampant gossip has become utterly blurred.
+Much of the content is badly researched, poorly produced or presented, and processed too quickly and carelessly on social media and online news channels.

 Sparky wants to help people in finding the truth amidst the distorted evidence, coverage and influence being presented by some modern-day media networks and misinformed individuals who abuse the freedoms of the internet.

 Sparky will keep you posted – it will be a challenge to edit and curate a growing collection of items relative to Sparky’s social optimism, so Sparky needs your participation to grow and deliver relevant content.
 It is to be an ongoing process with daily updates, with popular content being highlighted and reviewed as an updating front page.